 The Solar Bonus Scheme ended on 31 December 2016.
-Customers who have been receiving a feed-in tariff of 60 or 20 cents under the scheme (depending on when they signed up), will now receive a much lower tariff and may have to replace their meters.
+Customers who had been receiving a feed-in tariff of 60 or 20 cents under the Scheme (depending on when they signed up), now receive a much lower tariff and may have to replace their meters.

-What do I need to do if I'm a Solar Bonus Scheme customer?
+What do I need to do if I was a Solar Bonus Scheme customer?

 How to get ready – 5 steps:

-Check if you’re on the Solar Bonus Scheme by looking at your bill.
-If you’re receiving a 60 or 20 cent feed-in tariff you’re on the Scheme.
+Check if you were on the Solar Bonus Scheme by looking at a bill from 2016.
+If you were receiving a 60 or 20 cent feed-in tariff you were on the Scheme.